TIME MANAGEMENT TRAINING COURSE

 This process is supported by a skill set that should include personal motivation, delegation skills, organization tools, and crisis management.
 We’ll cover all this and more during this class.

 Setting SMART Goals

 In Module One, you will learn goal setting is critical to effective time management strategies.
-It is the single most important life skill that most people never learn how to do properly.
+It is the single most important life skill that most people never learn properly.
 Goal setting can be used in every area of your life, including financial, physical, personal development, relationships, or even spiritual.

 Prioritizing Your Time